 Fluxer's backend (hello Mike!)

-What kept me going was a slightly obsessive desire to understand Discord's architecture in depth.
-That meant reading loads of HN and Reddit threads, digging through postmortems and blog posts, taking relevant courses at KTH as part of my degree programme, and building up professional experience along the way.
+What kept me going was a slightly obsessive desire to understand Discord's architecture in depth: Hacker News and Reddit threads, postmortems and blog posts, relevant courses at KTH, and professional experience along the way.
+I've also been active in Discord's meta communities for years, alongside fellow enthusiasts, security researchers, and bug hunters, and I've spoken with Discord engineers directly on several occasions.

 What the backend looks like now